jeeberhardt/DCAshund/README.md

 dh = DCAshund('Close')

 # Here we invest 500 euros (85 % in FR0010315770 and 15 % in LU0533033667)
-# every month starting on the fourth day, considering an entry fee of 1 %.
+# on the fourth day of each month, considering an entry fee of 1 %.
 results = dh.simulate(merged_data, '2019-03-04', '2023-07-14', weights=[0.85, 0.15], dca=500, entry_fee=1./100)

 # Plot the simulation result